SergeyIvanov87/Code-Metric-Visualizer-Platform/Architecture_Design_Decisions/Async-File-API-Design#115/implementation_v1.md

 * The processor contract is more complex because each processor must prepare and consume its own channel.
-* The present `input_FIFO`/`result_FIFO` protocol and FIFO validation still constrain an architecture intended to allow other communication mechanisms.
+* The report schema no longer embeds FIFO in field names, but the executor-owned result channel and publisher still constrain the lifecycle to a FIFO result.
 * Direct streaming couples the business processor's lifetime to slow or failed clients.
 * Update-timeout and empty-file behavior do not yet conform to the ADR.